 Also include a more detailed Study Tour Itinerary, with departure and return dates, site visits, excursions, and academic content.
 Feel free to include contact hours, as well, if you want to ensure that you're not including too much or too little overall content for the number of credits you wish to award.

 Once you have some details on paper, work with your Education Abroad Advisor to start pricing out costs.
 The Program Budget includes columns for your travel expenses, student expenses (billed to KSIS), and student out-of-pocket expenses.
-Be sure to include all anticipated expenditures and any outside funding sources, such as DRA or other funds from your department/college, that you hope to use toward your personal travel expenses.
+Be sure to communicate with your Education Abroad Advisor if you have any outside funding sources, such as DRA or other funds from your department/college, that you hope to use toward your personal travel expenses.
 To ensure accuracy of the program budget, it is generally ideal to meet with your Education Abroad Advisor on completion of the budget sheet.

-For the "big ticket" items--airfare, lodging, transportation, and excursions or admissions--attach quotes or estimates from websites, program providers, or cost estimates from program providers or travel agencies to corroborate the costs you input into the Program Budget.
+For the "big ticket" items--airfare, lodging, transportation, and excursions or admissions--attach quotes or estimates from websites, program providers, or cost estimates from program providers or travel agencies to corroborate the costs your Educaiton Abroad Advisor will input into the Program Budget.

 Your Marketing Plan, a simple one-page write up, will help you plot out your effort to recruit students in your target audience.
 If your program is approved, you will be responsible for recruiting a minimum number of students for your program to be viable.
 Consider your marketing and recruiting strategy, which specific student populations comprise your target audience, a brief autobiography, and your preferred contact information.
 Will other faculty help you promote the program?
 Do you want to advertise at our Education Abroad Fairs?
 Let us know if you need some creative ideas.
 For additional ideas for marketing and recruitment, please review the Faculty Led Programs Marketing and Recruitment Toolbox.